What are the Availability and Submissions options for an assessment?

 Note: When a student selects Begin Assessment to start taking a timed test, the timer begins counting down and cannot be paused.
 Similarly, extending or removing a time limit on an in-progress assessment will NOT extend the timer for students who have already begun taking the test; the assessment will be saved and submitted for them at the expiration of the original timer.

-The Autosubmit setting forces the submission of saved assessments belonging to students who have started the assessment, but did not successfully submit their work before the latest acceptance date.
-All work that a student had saved will be included in their automatic submission.
+The Autosubmit setting forces the submission of saved assessments belonging to students who have started the assessment, but did not successfully submit their work before the latest submission date allowed.

 For more information, see How does Automatic Submission work in Tests & Quizzes?